The power of sleep for recovery

 How much sleep and what kind

 Most athletes do best with 7.5 to 9 hours per night, plus the flexibility to extend sleep during heavy blocks or travel.
 Extending time in bed can produce real, measurable gains.
 In one Stanford study with collegiate basketball players, adding sleep improved sprint times and lifted both free-throw and three-point accuracy by about 9 percent.
 Reaction-time scores improved as well.
-The mechanism is likely a mix of better neuromuscular recovery, steadier mood, and sharper attention.

 Aim for these targets most nights: